 MSBM offers undergraduate (B.Sc.) degree programmes in Management Studies, Accounting, Entrepreneurship, Human Resource Management, Marketing, Operations, Management Information Systems (Western Jamaica Campus (WJC)), Banking and Finance (offered jointly with the Department of Economics), Chemistry Management (Administered by the Faculty of Science and Technology) and Tourism Management.

-Postgraduate degree programmes offered by MSBM include: the Doctorate in Business Administration (DBA), Master in Business Administration (MBA) - Internationally Accredited by AMBA, Master of Business Management (MBM) programmes, the (MSc) degree programmes in: Tourism, National Security and Strategic Studies, Enterprise Risk Management (ERM), Accounting, Computer-based Management Information Systems (CBMIS), Taxation, Sports Business Management, and the Diploma in Business Administration and Sports Business Management.
-New MSc programmes to be offered by the School as of September 2017 include: Logistics and Supply Chain Management, Corporate Finance, Marketing and Data Analytics, Services and Retail Management and Procurement Management.
+Postgraduate degree programmes offered by MSBM include: the Doctorate in Business Administration (DBA), Master in Business Administration (MBA) - Internationally Accredited by AMBA, Master of Business Management (MBM) programmes, the (MSc) degree programmes in: Tourism, National Security and Strategic Studies, Enterprise Risk Management (ERM), Accounting, Computer-based Management Information Systems (CBMIS), Taxation, and the Diploma in Business Administration.
+As a result of demands by professionals as well as MSBMS's forward-thinking approach to delivering top-quality education, in September 2017, the School introduced MSc. programmes in Logistics and Supply Chain Management, Corporate Finance, Marketing and Data Analytics and Procurement Management.
 All programmes are offered in an excellent learning environment, using a pool of talented and highly qualified local and international faculty.

 MSBM complements its unique academic programmes with cutting edge consultancy services and public policy research, the principal business objective being to provide decision makers with expert advice for handling their most critical strategic issues.